patrikx3/redis-ui/README.md

 - **Themes:** Dark (Dracula) and Light
 - **Desktop shortcuts:** press ALT to access menus in the desktop version
 - **Tree view:** adjustable key count (100–100,000) with CDK virtual scrolling for performance

+### Connection Management
+- **Connection groups:** organize connections into named groups with collapsible headers in Settings
+- **Group toggle:** enable/disable grouped view with a single click — persisted in localStorage
+- **Group field:** optional group name in the connection dialog with autocomplete from existing groups

 ### Console and Search
 - **Channel monitoring:** toggle monitoring for all channel messages via a checkbox; the last 20 entries are stored in local storage